 How to set up a successful freight management system

 Why?
-Because there are many challenges that can impact whether or not the implementation of technology into a business is successful.
-Perhaps you’ve tried to implement technology in the past yourself and have been unsuccessful, or you’ve heard horror stories of others who’ve tried and failed.
+Because there are many challenges that can impact whether or not the implementation of freight technology into a business is successful.
+Perhaps you’ve tried to implement a system in the past yourself and have been unsuccessful, or you’ve heard horror stories of others who’ve tried and failed.

 In this article, we identify the challenges associated with setting up a successful freight management system, or any software implementation project.
 We also give you our checklist for success so can overcome these and prepare your business for successful technology implementation.

-There are many common challenges when it comes to implementing technology, here’s our top three:
+There are many common challenges when it comes to implementing freight technology.
+Here are our top three:

 Going through the planning process and the implementation process itself can bring to light the various interdependencies (among people, groups and roles) that may not have originally been known prior to project commencement.
 It’s critical to be aware of this.